jamf/jamf_entries_menu_manager/README.md

 On the Settings page, the Channel order for the Entries menu can be restructured and additional organizational options such as nesting are available.

 Click and drag to rearrange Channels/Titles or to nest Channels, and click **Save** to save that order for all CMS users.
-JavaScript will run on each page load to rearrange the Entries menu based on the saved order.
+JavaScript will run on each Control Panel page load to rearrange the Entries menu based on the saved order.
 To revert back to the default Channel order (Alphabetical), click the **Reset to default layout** button, and the saved order will be reset.

 <img width="1237" alt="image" src="https://github.com/jamf/entries_menu_manager/assets/2423727/6416d66c-37dc-4eae-92c4-2e0a4054eaa0">